EdM44/hydraulics/README.md

 trapezoidal channels, including triangular and rectangular.
 Pressure pipe solutions include functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and
 3) plot a Moody diagram.
+There are also functions for matching a pump characteristic curve to a system curve, and solving for flows in a pipe network using the Hardy-Cross method.
 Partially-filled pipe and other open-channel flow solutions are solved with the Manning equation.
 The format of functions and pressure pipe solutions are designed to be compatible with the *iemisc* package, and the open channel hydraulics solutions are modifications of code in that package.

 # Installation